vyca2017/content/content/tutorials/general/graphcool-overview.md

 alias: ped6wohw0o
 path: /docs/tutorials/graphcool-features-overview
 layout: TUTORIAL
-description: A walktrough of all major Graphcool features and lots of helpful links and resources.
+description: A walktrough of all major Graphcool features with lots of helpful links and resources
 tags:
   - subscriptions
   - mutations